-“And remain everywhere in the ten directions,” so no matter anywhere, “I’m going to remain to help those who have called my name,” in other words, those who have some sort of karmic connection with me to be helped by me and who call for me to help them.
+“And remain everywhere in the ten directions,” so no matter where, “I’m going to remain to help those who have called my name,” in other words, those who have some sort of karmic connection with me to be helped by me and who call for me to help them.

-Then the last verse of this quotation:
+Then, the last verse of this quotation is:

 (31) I shall purify all the actions of my body and speech, and purify as well the actions of my mind: I shall never commit any destructive acts.”